SharzyL/pastebin-worker/README.md

 [pb](/scripts) is bash script to make it easier to use on command line.

+## Limitations

+1. If deployed on Cloudflare Worker free-tier plan, the service allows at most 100,000 reads and 1000 writes, 1000 deletes per day.
+2. Because Cloudflare put a limit of CPU time per request, uploading large file will drain out the limit and result in an error.
+According to test, the file size is bounded to roughly 1.1 MB for free-tier plan.

 ## Deploy

-You are free to deploy the pastebin on your own domain, if you host your domain on Cloudflare.
+You are free to deploy the pastebin on your own domain if you host your domain on Cloudflare.

 Requirements:
-1. *nix environment with bash and basic cli programs.
+1. \*nix environment with bash and basic cli programs.
 If you are using Windows, try cygwin, WSL or something.
 2. GNU make.
 3. `node` and `yarn`.
 4. `wrangler`, the official cli program to manage Cloudflare workers.